walker0/docs/docs/docs/walkthrough/phase-0/edison-explorer-board-Mac.md

 ```
 That is also fine, and you can ignore it too.

-After several reboots (don’t panic), you should get a ubilinux login prompt.
+After several reboots (don’t panic, you may see dialogs such as disk not initialised, you can ignore these), you should get a ubilinux login prompt.
 Use login `root` and password `edison`.

 ![Login after successful Reboot](../../Images/Edison/login_after_successful_reboot.png)